haxiomic/ThreeHX-Basic-Scene/README.md

 ###Important notes
 - math.Math has become math.TMath to avoid conflict with standard Math lib

+###Todo
+- Math abstract classes should not use taurine, or if they do, base on Single instead

 ###Files touched in the basic scene, roughly in order
 Excluding the WebGLRenderer dependancies because it accesses everything!
 If you've got time on your hands, pick one of these to port :) .
 Not all are actually used, but all are referenced in the basic-scene.